bmazin/ARCONS-pipeline/README.md

 General purpose:

 /headers contains standard definitions
 /params contains files that provide inputs to the pipeline /utils contains commonly used functions
+/examples contains simple examples to show how to use the software

 Pipeline components: